Operations and Training Unit

 • SDS Policy Development

 Victoria Cobo - Fair Hearing Representative

 Vacant – Fair Hearing Representative

 Teresa Alarid, Mariya Tuchkova, Pikha Soo, Cina Fisher, Andy Sandusky, Kara Thrasher-Livingston

-Operations - Focuses on strategic planning and projects that are typically coordinated between our partner agencies and divisions within the Department of Health and Social Services.
-This element also participates with process, policy, and regulatory development as well as monitoring HIPAA compliance within the division.
+Focuses on strategic planning and projects that are typically coordinated between our partner agencies and divisions within the Department of Health and Social Services.
+This element also participates with process, policy and regulatory development.

-Non-Emergent Medical Transportation – Started on Oct 21, 2013, this new pilot project resource is now available through the SDS office to authorize Medical Transportation for Medicaid waiver program recipients.
+– Making medical transportation authorizations for Medicaid waiver recipients started on Oct 21, 2013 as a new pilot project to alleviate high call traffic to Xerox.
+Due to its popularity, this resource is now routinely available.
 Authorizations are limited to ground transportation provided within Alaska only and excludes ground transportation associated with air travel and/or hotel accommodations for travel to other Alaska communities.
-Medical transportation authorizations are taken and confirmed by phone and then faxed by SDS staff to designated transportation providers.
-Current medical transportation resource areas include:
+Medical transportation authorizations are taken and confirmed by phone 24-hours in advance and then faxed to participating transportation providers.
+The contact number for reaching this service is 907-754-3500.